Anton Eilers

-Frederic Anton Eilers (14 January 1839 – 22 April 1917), considered the father of lead-smelting in the United States, was a successful smelting and refining entrepreneur who co-founded the American Smelting and Refining Company, known today as ASARCO.
+Frederic Anton Eilers (14 January 1839 – 22 April 1917) was an American metallurgist and smelting and refining entrepreneur who co-founded the American Smelting and Refining Company, known today as ASARCO.

 Early years

 Frederic Anton Eilers was born in Laufenselden, Nassau, Germany, Jan 14, 1839, to Ernest Julius Adolph Friederich and Elizabeth Dielmann Eilers.
 He grew up in the farming community of Mensfelden in the Duchy of Nassau, then attended the German High Schools of Weilburg and Wiesbaden.
 In 1856 he spent one year at the Clausthal mining academy and two at the University of Göttingen.
 Shortly after his graduation from college in 1859, he, his mother, and his twelve-year-old sister Emma left for the United States.

 Early work

 In 1863, he married Elizabeth Emrich.
 Soon after, Eilers was offered a position with Adelberg & Raymond, a partnership between Justus Adelberg and Rossiter W. Raymond that specialized in mining consulting.
 He worked there three years, learning about the American mining industry while becoming a close friend of Rossiter Raymond.
 A year later, Anton's first child, daughter Else, was born.
 The next year, in 1865, while Anton was on assignment for Adelberg & Raymond in Marietta, Ohio, boring for oil, his son Karl Eilers was born.

 In 1866, following the Civil War, Anton secured a position as manager of the Hale Copper mine in Hillsville in Carroll County, Virginia.
 There, he restarted the copper mine, built a copper smelter, and experimented with copper refining.
 During the Eilers' time in Virginia, Anton & Elizabeth had two more children, Anna and Louise.
 In 1869, Anton developed plans to expand the Hale Copper mine, but a lack of experienced labor and the low quality of copper ore proved difficult obstacles for growth.
 In August of that year, Eilers appeared ready to work through the challenges in Virginia, as the family bought property near the copper mine.
 However, a few weeks later, Rossiter W. Raymond offered Anton a new position back in New York.
 Raymond had been appointed Commissioner of Mines and Mining Statistics In and West of the Rocky Mountains and wanted Eilers as deputy commissioner.
 Anton accepted the offer and moved his family back to New York.

 For the next 7 years, the Raymond and Eilers travelled the West, compiling information and reporting on issues related to mining.
 Every winter they published their findings in Congressional House documents.